 You’re not alone, if you’ve been looking into hair transplants?
 Hair loss affects roughly one-third of men under 30, increasing as they age.
 There are studies that suggest more men are losing their hair in recent years, increasing the demand for hair transplant surgeries.

-A hair transplant is a medical procedure that moves healthy hair follicles to bald spots to achieve thicker, fuller hair.
-The procedure is performed by a trained dermatological surgeon who transplants follicles through a skin graft on the scalp.
+A hair transplant is a medical procedure that moves healthy hair follicles to bald areas to achieve thicker, fuller hair.
+The hair restoration procedure is performed by a trained dermatological surgeon who transplants follicles through a skin graft on the scalp.
 This process includes local anesthesia and a few weeks of recovery.

 While some blame stress for hair loss, others know that male pattern baldness is genetic and inevitable, which is why hair transplantation may be the best option.
 Find out everything you need to know here so you can make the best decision for your situation… keep reading!

 Receiving a hair transplant is beneficial for anyone suffering from hair loss.
 Just ask the celebrities with a transplant.
 Not only does it help with confidence and your image, it’s also important for those who will eventually lose all of their hair from male pattern baldness.